What are language disorders in children?

 How are language disorders diagnosed in a child?

 Your child’s healthcare provider will ask about your child’s language use.
-He or she
+The provider

 will also look at your child’s health history.
 Your child may have a physical exam